WeisongZhao/rl_positivity_sim/README.md

 ## Perfect estimation under noise-free condition

-In the section of `Inverse problem` we used the view from the field of convex optimization.
+In the section of `Inverse problem` we used the perspective from the field of convex optimization.

 > What we're doing is trying to estimate the maximum possible `x` from the observed data `y`.
 If the `A` is a gaussian function, point source, and in noise-free condition, so the `x` and y are one–to–one correspondence.
 In the machine learning or convex optimization field, we always start by asking ourselves, is this problem convex, is there a global optimal value.
 If there is no noise, then the `x` and `y` can be **one–to–one correspondence**.
 No matter what method we use, we just need to find `Ax` that is absolutely equal to `y`.